Royal Kentish Camino

 Queen Ethelburga Letter Video

-Follow on Instagram or Facebook to see all the videos - there will be lots of thoughts, reflections and historical notes from the walk that will be posted over the coming weeks5bb7d56a-cbc1-4880-a218-3ef1908c5ae9
+Follow on Instagram or Facebook to see all the videos - there will be lots of thoughts, reflections and historical notes from the walk that will be posted over the coming weeks.

 Support will be equally shared between Pete's Dragons and the churches on the Camino